-Catherine Pilachowski spent 22 years as an astronomer with the National Optical Astronomy Observatory (NOAO).
-At IU, she has served as chair of the Department of Astronomy, Interim Dean of the Office of Women's Affairs, and as the Associate Dean for Graduate Education in the College of Arts and Sciences.
+Prior to joining the IU faculty, Pilachowski spent 22 years as an astronomer with the National Optical Astronomy Observatory (NOAO).
+At IU, she has served as chair of the Department of Astronomy, Interim Dean of the Office of Women's Affairs, and as Associate Dean for Graduate Education in the College of Arts and Sciences.
 Pilachowski has made distinguished contributions to stellar astrophysics and to the astronomical community.
-Pilachowski was the first to recognize the importance of comparing the chemical compositions among large numbers of clusters and large numbers of stars within individual clusters.
-This result convincingly showed that the history of star formation in the early galaxy was not monolithic, but sporadic and complicated and spawned the creation of a large subfield of element nucleosynthesis that explores anomalously high temperature hydrogen fusion element generation/destruction in old stellar populations.
-Pilachowski was also instrumental to the realization of the Wisconsin-Indiana-Yale-NOAO (WIYN) consortium and the international Gemini Observatory project.
+She was the first to recognize the importance of comparing the chemical compositions among large numbers of clusters and large numbers of stars within individual clusters.
+This result convincingly showed that the history of star formation in the early galaxy was not monolithic, but sporadic and complicated and spawned the creation of a large subfield of element nucleosynthesis that explores anomalously high-temperature hydrogen fusion element generation/destruction in old stellar populations.
+Pilachowski was also instrumental in the realization of the Wisconsin-Indiana-Yale-NOAO (WIYN) consortium and the international Gemini Observatory project.